 The above knowledge can be also applied to the description of expansion at heat transfer with surroundings in one stage of heat turbine.

-Inside the compressor is transformed work to the pressure energy of working gas during compression for ideal case.
+Inside the compressor is transformed work to the pressure energy of working gas.

 The working gas is compressed from pressure pi on pressure pe inside the compressor.
 Also inside the turbocompressor arises the specific losses heat qz, which increase of the entropy as for case the turbine (see a description above the Equation 9):

 If is not known i-s diagram of the working gas, is can used for a calculation of enthalpy difference ii-ie also the Equation 10.